FAQs

 A Basic DBS (Disclosure and Barring Service) is a check of any conditional cautions and unspent convictions, under the terms of the Rehabilitation of Offenders Act (ROA) 1974.
 A Basic DBS check can be obtained by anyone over the age of 16 living or looking to live and work in England and Wales.
 An individual can apply for a Basic DBS check.
 There are no legislative or eligibility requirements to have a Basic DBS check, so anyone aged 16 or over can apply at any time.
 DBS checks only verify UK criminal record information.

-Who Needs a DBS Check in the UK?
+Who Needs a Basic DBS Check in the UK?

 In the UK, a DBS check is often required when you’re applying for certain jobs, volunteering roles, or official documents that require proof of a clean criminal record.
-Standard and Enhnaced DBS checks are required for regulatory roles.
+Standard and Enhanced DBS checks are required for regulatory roles, self-employed or a personal employees may now apply directly via DBSChecks.com for Enhanced DBS checks.

 You may need a Basic DBS check if you are: